polterguy/polterguy.github.io/plugins/magic.lambda.auth/index.md

    token:SOME_JWT_TOKEN_HERE
 ```

 The slot will download well known configurations automatically, in addition to signing keys, which it will use to verify the token.
-Notice, the slot will accept all issuers by default, but it will return the issuer as **[issuer]** allowing you to check in your code if you trust the issuer or not after having invoked the slot.
+Notice, the slot will accept all issuers by default, but it will return the issuer as **[issuer]** allowing you to check in your code if you trust the issuer or not after having invoked the slot before you generate an application specific token to return to the client.